Devolved-AI/Argochain/CODE_OF_CONDUCT.md

 ===

 Hey there!
-As a community-driven project, we want to make sure everyone feels welcome and valued when participating in Argochain.
+As a community-driven project, we want to make sure everyone feels welcome and valued when participating in the Argochain network.
 To achieve this, we've created a set of guidelines for behavior and communication that we call our Code of Conduct.

 ### Our Principles